greg4fun/katacoda-scenarios-1/docker-storage/step1.md

 - How do I view detailed info on a volume [docker inspect]

+#### TODO: add in the pictures

-"Docker has two options for containers to store files in the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.
+__Docker has two options for containers to store files in the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.
 If you’re running Docker on Linux you can also use a tmpfs mount.
-If you’re running Docker on Windows you can also use a named pipe."
+If you’re running Docker on Windows you can also use a named pipe.__

 Unlike a bind mount, you can create and manage volumes outside the scope of any container.